nsolanki0/muc1-kmer-diagnostics/analysis/README.md

 Machine-learning analyses
 ```

-The same feature-generation workflow can also be applied to real sequencing data used in the relevant experiments.
+The same feature-generation script can also be applied to real sequencing data used in the relevant experiments.
 Thus, k-mer feature tables may be generated from either simulated or real sequencing data, depending on the experimental setting.

 The VNtyper2 baseline uses sequencing data independently and does not require the k-mer feature tables.